dazcona/hackthecrash/README.md

-# McKinsey & Company: Hack the Crash! at HackUPC 2019

-Insighters Hack the Crash! at HackUPC 2019
+# Insighters Hack the Crash! at HackUPC 2019 for McKinsey & Company

 We developed a Machine Learning pipeline to predict accident severity and a ChatBot that provides bite-sized advice to drivers!